 Part II: Nature: B is asymptomatic and transmits the virus to A.

-Part III: Immortality: A eventually dies as a result, but returns as an Angel.
+Part III: Immortality: A eventually dies, but returns as an Angel.
 Along the way, the couple deals with betrayal, redemption and resurrection.

 The Singers & Dancers: In the original version both A, B, the trios and choruses were all conceived as male.
 Gender makes no difference in the Covid-19 version.
 In this case.